Huge News About James Wiseman

-Slater: "James Wiseman went through the Warriors' summer league contact practice today.
-He won't play in the two Chase Center SL games this weekend.
-Warriors aiming for a Wiseman summer league appearance at some point in Las Vegas, if he trends well."
+The Golden State Warriors will be playing the San Antonio Spurs at 5:30 Eastern Time.

-Wiseman was the second overall pick in the 2020 NBA Draft, and he had his rookie season come to an end early due to a torn meniscus.
+Slater: "James Wiseman will make his summer league debut for the Warriors tomorrow night, I’m told.
+Cleared practice well today.
+The final step in his return.
+Warriors face the Spurs."

-He then did not play in a game at all for the Warriors this past season.
+Wiseman got injured at the end of the 2020-21 season, and did not play in a game at all for the Warriors during the 2021-22 season.

-The news that he went through a contact practice is a positive sign.
+The Warriors won the NBA Championship against the Boston Celtics last month.

 Related stories on NBA basketball